drganjoo/CarND-PID-Control-Project/README.md

 # PID

+For the project have implemented both Steering and Throttle:

 .
 Steering uses PID
 .
 Throttle uses P only (however it has code for slowing down car in case CTE is high but in the end a consistent 30mph was kept, so that part doesn't kick in)